Please note that we are no longer taking bookings for 2020. However we are taking bookings for 2021 onwards.

 What Music And Hymns Can I Have At My Wedding?

-Our Director of Music will look after you as mush as possible with your music requests and will endeavour to prepare the music for your special day.
+We will look after you as much as possible with your music requests and will endeavour to prepare the music for your special day.
 It is traditional in church to have organ music for the brides' procession, during the signing of the registers and on exit of the wedding couple and we certainly encourage you to opt for this however, you may also choose some appropriate music from a CD if you want something completely different.
 You will need to provide the CD before the day with your specific tracks clearly labelled.
 It is also usual to have at least two Christian Hymns during the ceremony and we encourage you to think carefully about which hymns you feel you would like by listening to the music and lyrics.
 The first hymn is usually near to the beginning of the service and serves to give everyone present a real sense of purpose in being there together to celebrate the bride and grooms' special occasion, the second hymn is optional and is placed in the middle of the service close to the readings with a final hymn which may be just after the registers are signed.

-All Saints, Aston is blessed with a full and capable robed choir and if you feel that your own wedding guests may need help in singing the hymns and/or you'd like the choir to sing something beautiful during the signing of the registers then do request our choir and we will do our best to provide them for your wedding service.
+All Saints, Aston is blessed with a full robed choir and if you feel that your own wedding guests may need help in singing the hymns and/or you'd like the choir to sing something beautiful during the signing of the registers then do request our choir and we will do our best to provide them for your wedding service.
 A choir is likely to be more possible on a Saturday than a weekday due to the working patterns of choristers but please do ask.
 The church service is a large part of your special day and we really do recommend employing our choir which will be a massive help with leading the singing, this will help your guests feel more confident to 'have a go' at singing along and prevent you and your guests from feeling uncomfortable if inexperienced in hymn singing.
 Our choir is a mixed choir of all ages who rehearse weekly and charges are usually based upon the quality of the choir in any church, we really do feel that it is a small financial investment for such a large gain at All Saints Aston.
 You may know someone who you would like to perform for you during your ceremony - no problem; let us know and we will try to make things possible for you.
 We consider the church bells music too and offer a bell ringing service of our three beautiful church bells at the end of the ceremony, these traditionally announce to the local area that something special has happened within the church regarding new found happiness and a new life together.
 The ringing of bells at a wedding ceremony is a centuries old and lovely tradition.
 Please talk to Hazel in the Parish Office about the costs of choir and bells and let the wonder of the sounds of church music round off your special day perfectly.
 You may also attend a Thursday evening choir rehearsal by appointment to hear the choir or hear simply them on a Sunday morning of course.

 Where Can We Find Out More?